tldr-pages/tldr/pages/linux/add-apt-repository.md

 # add-apt-repository

-> Manages apt repository definitions
+> Manages apt repository definitions.

 - Add a new apt repository: